-In a churning world, what drives success is no longer the ability to predict what will happen or repeat what worked well in the past.
-In a churning world, what drives success is the ability to keep going, no matter what difficulties arise.
+This means that what drives success in a churning world is no longer the ability to predict what is going to happen or repeat what worked well in the past.
+What drives success in a churning world is the ability to keep going, no matter what happens.

-The best way to achieve this is by finding the way forward that inspires us most.
-Because only when we find what we love will we wake up each morning, longing to do what needs to be done.
+Because when we find what we love then we wake up every morning, longing to do what needs to be done.

 In a churning world, who inspires wins.